nrgtwithers/Doable/README.md

 ## Overview/How it works

 This project we created a website that allows users to create jobs at the rate they want the job done.
 It also allows other users who would like to earn money and work on their own time.
 On this site the users are allowed to be a doer or a hirer.
-They're able to rate each other as well.

 See the demo of the app [here.](https://damp-chamber-66635.herokuapp.com/)